 1. Determining The Requirements

-Before you start posting vacancy ads, you need to determine the staff requirement.
+Before you start posting vacancy ads and restaurant hiring process, you need to determine the staff requirement.
 There is no point in hiring more people than required.
 You need to analyze the need and talk to various department heads like the manager, sous chef, etc. and ask them if any extra help is needed.

 Check your budget and requirements and then go ahead and determine the number of people you can hire and how much you’ll pay them.
 For instance, the average salary for a Waiter/Waitress in Dubai is AED 24,527 per year.